DSGN-STUD/BillShield-by-GC/README.md

-BillShield
+# BillShield 🛡️
-is an AI-powered hospital bill auditor for Indian families
+AI-powered hospital bill auditor for Indian families

 > *"Most of them are helpless, fact-less — no data at their thumbs to argue with or compare with, so they give up."*